jiaweiteo/orbital2020/README.md

 1. Clone Repository
 2. `cd orbital2020`
+3. `npm install -g expo-cli` (If you already have Expo installed, you do not need to do this step)
 3. `npm i`
 4. `expo start`

-If expo start fails with error: (Uncaught error: java.net.SocketTimeoutException: connect timed out.), run with `expo start --tunnel`
+If expo start fails with error: (Uncaught error: java.net.SocketTimeoutException: connect timed out.), try run with `expo start --tunnel`

 ## Features